sbairoliya/Chat-System/README.md

 Moreover, each chat is also stored as separate text files for future reference in a chronological order.
 The details of the files kept as reference are saved in a binary file.
 The binary file stores the serial number, date, time, names of the users and the name of the text file for a particular conversation.
 Users can read previous chats based on date-time enquiries.
 The program follows a menu driven approach where users can either chat or read chats.

+> Developed by Samarthya Jha and Shivam Bairoliya

 ### Note- The code was developed in Turbo C++ and will work only in Turbo C++.
 I am trying to make a new version that works with Visual C++.